HackUTTT/UTTN_website/README.md

 A showcase website about the UTTN event.
 Fork of [this repository](https://github.com/wonderfullandingpage/mylandingpage).

+# How to setup your Dev environment
+Build the docker image using:

+`docker build -t uttn:latest Dockerfile`

+Run your container using the following command (allowing you to not rebuild the container for every change thanks to the shared folders feature)

+`docker run --name uttn -d -p 3000:3000 -v /YOUR/PATH/TO/THE/REPO/public:/home/node/app/public -v /YOUR/PATH/TO/THE/REPO/src:/home/node/app/src uttn_website:latest`

+You can now access to your dev app directly from your browser by taping : http://localhost:3000.

 # Wonderful Landing Page Template

 ### <a href="https://wonderfullandingpage.github.io/mylandingpage/">LIVE DEMO</a>